-Figure 3 also considers all other effects that determine industry growth in the model.
-Here, innate and ownsize effects are combined into "industry effects".
+Fig. 3 also considers all other effects that determine industry growth in the model.
+Here, innate and own-size effects are combined into "industry effects".
 The sum per industry shows the contribution of the intrinsic growth of the individual industries to the overall growth.
 The category "Total" sums up the effects across industries and indicates the extent to which total growth in the different locations and regimes is determined by the different effect types.
 These total effects across industries add up to one hundred, as we report relative contributions to growth.
+The effects as they are reported in this Figure define what we call "growth regimes".
+A comparison of the mean case district and the mean reference district in this respect shows that the case regime is characterised by the high positive net contribution of spillover effects to growth in the case districts.